Fast Facts about Toorak College

 Toorak College was established in 1874 in the Melbourne suburb of Toorak.
 The School moved to Mount Eliza in 1928.
 Find out more about Our Heritage now.

 Boys and girls are welcome at Toorak College from ELC to Year 4.
 The School has a girls’ only educational approach from Years 5 to 12.

-The class sizes vary, but generally there are no more than 20 students in each class.
-In Year 12 the average is approximately 10 to 15 students.
+Class sizes vary, but we are committed to having no more than 22 students in any class across all subjects and year levels.
+In Year 12 the average class size is approximately 10 to 15 students.

 Approximately 70 of the students are boarders.

 Our international pupils make up around 12% of the Senior School student body.
 Our overseas students can study English in our onsite Intensive English Language Centre then move into mainstream classes with local students.

 Toorak College is ranked in the Top 50 schools in Victoria.Find out more about Our Results.

 Most applications are made to the leading Australian universities including Melbourne University, RMIT and Monash University.

 Generally we hold scholarship testing in November, two years prior to commencement.
 Year 3 and Music scholarship testing occurs in the year prior to commencement.
 Find out more.